 What documents do I need in order to complete my application?

 - Most recent Tax Returns (parents/guardians) to verify household income

 How do you select scholarship recipients?

 Scholarship applications are reviewed by the Scholarship Committee.
 Evaluations of applications are based on a point system.
 A recipient must meet all of the standard criteria required for the scholarship but also distinguish him or herself from the rest of the applicants.
 Read about the scholarship and try to determine what exactly the scholarship provider is looking for so that you can emphasize your related qualities in your essay.

 May I receive awards from more than one scholarship fund?

 Yes, you may apply for all scholarships for which you are eligible and you may receive several awards based on committee evaluation and the point system.

-Scholarship funds offer varying award amounts, which may range from $500 to several thousand dollars.
+Scholarship funds offer varying award amounts.
 Awards are dependent on the size of the particular fund, the number of qualified applicants and the directions given by the donor(s) of the funds.
 Some scholarships are renewable for more than one year.

 What will my scholarship award cover?